For more details about program history, expectations, and requirements, visit the Volunteer Handbook.

 3. Experience working in science or with insects

-Training will be divided into multiple parts.
-Our training portal is accessed in Canvas.
+Training for the Pollinator Ambassadors program is available online via Canvas.
 Course registration is provided after you apply and are accepted into the program.
 Part one is focused on pollinator biology and conservation, including topics such as pollinator importance, principles of pollination, pollinator diversity, actions to help pollinators, and more.
+Each training video corresponds to an activity provided by the Pollinator Education Toolkit that you will receive upon completion of training.
 Part two is focused on expectations while volunteering.
-We will cover what types of events Pollinator Ambassadors will attend, how to set up for tabling, FAQ, how to answer difficult questions, public speaking tips, and more.
-To complete part one of training, you must:
+We will cover what types of events Pollinator Ambassadors attend, how to set up for tabling, how to answer difficult questions, public speaking tips, and more.
+To complete parts one and two of training:

 Pass our cumulative evaluation.